JamesCalhoon/hello-world/README.md

 #18: Unfortunately, I left my old Nintendo 64 back at home.

 #19: Which is a bit of a shame really because the Nintendo 64 was a great, classic system.

+#20: It had a ton of great games on it besides just Pokemon Snap like: